- About Us

 Dedicated to continuous improvement, Rasmussen College welcomed back the Higher Learning Commission for a comprehensive review for re-accreditation, resulting in an exceptionally successful visit with extensive expansion approval.

-This year marks the launch of our competency-based education (CBE) programs.
-Rasmussen College is a national leader in CBE, helping to advance this cutting-edge, faculty-led, project-based learning approach that prioritizes student learning over deadlines.
+This year marks the launch of our Empowered Learning™ programs, also known as competency-based education (CBE).
+Rasmussen College is a national leader in CBE, helping to advance this cutting-edge learning approach where you learn by doing, manage your pace and stay connected with faculty and peers.

 For the first time in its history, Rasmussen College introduces enrollment for graduate degrees.
 Experienced professionals know the value of constantly learning, and Rasmussen College has stepped up to the challenge in order to support them.